tecnocat/metatrader-automation/README.md

 * ~~Backtest report parser (to future store in database with Doctrine)~~
 * ~~Expert Advisor iterator for each available backtest settings~~
 * ~~Form builder and helper to handle dynamic forms based on entities~~
+* ~~Command to import already executed Metatrader backtest reports~~
+* Find on data folder for installed Metatrader 4 instances and launch
 * Config.ini and ExpertAdvisor.ini files to auto-start up Metatrader 4
-* Command to import already executed Metatrader backtest reports

 ## Next steps